-People often compare business partnerships to marriages.
+People often compare a business partner to a wife.
 They are both life-altering relationships, they both require financial and emotional investment and both involve money.

-But as it turns out, maintaining a business relationship is far more difficult than a marriage.
+But as it turns out, maintaining a business partner is far more difficult than marriage.

 According to new findings, around 45% of marriages end in a divorce.
 However, when it comes to business partnerships, as Forbes reports, the number is closer to 80%.

 Needless to say, if you’re a first-time entrepreneur, you have to be careful when picking a partner.